ranilb/Credit_Risk_Analysis/README.md

 <img width="712" alt="brfc_classification" src="https://user-images.githubusercontent.com/112113327/213545527-35dd208c-4590-4f44-b1dd-b74d0d9197a3.png">

+THe precession is 0.01 and sensitivity is 0.67 for this oversampling technique.
+The precession and sensitivity values do not provide a justice to make good predictions.

 ### Easy Ensemble AdaBoost Classifie
 In this last section, we use another techneque, called Easy Ensemble AdaBoost Classifie, to check the accuracy of the predictions.
 In this method, number of high-risk data is 260 rows compared to 51,352 of low-risk data.
 There is no special sampling techneque is used here.
 However,